2023 High Learning Support Needs Funding Guidelines

 Funding can be used to employ additional staff to:

-The staff support hours required for an individual child should be reflected in the table of enrolment and support hours requested.
+Staff support hours requested to increase the adult to child ratio should be reflected in the ECCMS funding application form in the table that indicates enrolment details and support hours being requested.

 - collaboration with specialist providers working with the child.